samjulien/blog/_posts/2018-06-13-vue-js-and-lambda-developing-production-ready-apps-part-1.markdown

 {% endraw %}
 {% endhighlight %}

-As you can see, the idea of this component is to let authenticated users to share their thoughts through the `shareThoughts` method.
+As you can see, the idea of this component is to let authenticated users share their thoughts through the `shareThoughts` method.
 This method simply delegates the communication process with the backend to the `insertMicroPost` function of the `MicroPostsService` that you defined before.
 After this service finishes inserting the new micro-post in your backend, the `ShareThoughts` component forwards users to the public page where they can see all micro-posts (including what they just shared).

 For now, the layout of this component can be as simple as possible.
 Adding to it a label, an input, and a button will suffice to get the work done.
 So, still in the `ShareThoughts.vue` file, add the following template: